dao-xyz/peerbit/README.md

 Backwards compatibility for new releases might be lacking.
 Use with caution and please report bugs and issues you are experiencing when developing with Peerbit.

+### Documentation is lacking at the moment.
+Be patient!
+Read module tests for know to know how you can use different modules.
+Feel free to write an issue to ask any question!

 </br>
 </br>
 </br>